Snowflake World Tour hits your city

 Step 3 — Migrate Data Locally

-Because we asked for local data-migration infrastructure, Cortex Code:
+Because we asked for local data-migration infrastructure (no SPCS / compute pool), Cortex Code:

-1. Generates the migration workflow YAML at artifacts/data_migration/workflows/where-<hash>.yaml covering all 11 tables (Full / Native, partitioned by primary key).
+3. Generates the migration workflow YAML at artifacts/data_migration/workflows/where-<hash>.yaml covering all 11 tables (Full / Native, each partitioned by its integer primary key — an empty columnNamesToPartitionBy would finish the workflow without moving any data, so a key column per table is required).

 --config artifacts/data_migration/workflows/where-<hash>.yaml \